 - Reasonable Rates & Payment Plans Available

 - 24-Hour Emergency Assistance

-- Attorney Skibby fights against charges that include and aren’t limited to:
+Attorney Skibby fights against criminal charges that include and aren’t limited to:

-At the arraignment for your felony charge, you will be asked to plead guilty
+At the arraignment for your felony criminal charge, you will be asked to plead guilty or not guilty.

 Misdemeanor Defense in Rancho Cucamonga

 Although a person who commits a misdemeanor cannot be sent to state prison, they could face anywhere from zero days to one year in county jail.
 The District Attorney’s Office fights just as hard on these criminal cases just as they do felonies.
 As a result, many people end up going to jail believing they could handle their “minor” case without hiring a misdemeanor defense lawyer.